WiseLibs/better-sqlite3/docs/api.md

 # class *SqliteError*

-Whenever an error occurs within SQLite3, a `SqliteError` object will be thrown. `SqliteError` is a subclass of `Error`.
+Whenever an error occurs within SQLite, a `SqliteError` object will be thrown. `SqliteError` is a subclass of `Error`.
 Every `SqliteError` object has a `code` property, which is a string matching one of the "extended result codes" defined [here](https://sqlite.org/rescode.html) (for example, `"SQLITE_CONSTRAINT_UNIQUE"`).

-If you receive a `SqliteError`, it probably means you're using SQLite3 incorrectly.
+If you receive a `SqliteError`, it probably means you're using SQLite incorrectly.
 The error didn't originate in `better-sqlite3`, so it's probably not an issue with `better-sqlite3`.
-It's recommended that you learn about the meaning of the error [here](https://sqlite.org/rescode.html), and perhaps learn more about how to use SQLite3 by reading [their docs](https://sqlite.org/docs.html).
+It's recommended that you learn about the meaning of the error [here](https://sqlite.org/rescode.html), and perhaps learn more about how to use SQLite by reading [their docs](https://sqlite.org/docs.html).

-> In the unlikely scenario that SQLite3 throws an error that is not recognized by `better-sqlite3` (this would be considered a bug in `better-sqlite3`), the `code` property will be `"UNKNOWN_SQLITE_ERROR_NNNN"`, where `NNNN` is the numeric error code.
+> In the unlikely scenario that SQLite throws an error that is not recognized by `better-sqlite3` (this would be considered a bug in `better-sqlite3`), the `code` property will be `"UNKNOWN_SQLITE_ERROR_NNNN"`, where `NNNN` is the numeric error code.
 If this happens to you, please report it as an [issue](https://github.com/JoshuaWise/better-sqlite3/issues).

 # Binding Parameters